BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 ## Example 11: Common Identifier

-An analogue of a DID document, which identifies an entity.
+This example offers an analogue of a DID document, which identifies an entity.
 The document itself can be referred to by its CID, while the signed document can be referred to by its digest.

 ```swift
 let aliceUnsignedDocument = Envelope(aliceIdentifier)